 While they have the texture of chicken once they are reconstituted, they have a very mild flavor and don’t taste like much by themselves.
 Kinda like tofu, they need to have a coating on the outside to flavor them or a marinade.

 How to make soy curls taste like chicken?

-Your first option is to reconstitute them with a vegan chicken -style broth which gets it’s chicken flavor notes form nutritional yeast.
+Your first option is to reconstitute them with a vegan chicken-style broth which gets its chicken flavor notes from nutritional yeast.
 That way it will soak up all that flavor!

 The other option is to put that flavor on the outside.
 I rehydrate first with hot water, then I squeeze them out and toss with nutritional yeast, poultry spice blend, and I like to add a little Cajun spice too.
 Toss and bake or air fry.

 Do Butler soy curls go bad?